docsforadobe/after-effects-plugin-guide/docs/effect-details/useful-utility-functions.rst

 PF_AppSuite
 ================================================================================

 Roughly 437 years ago, when we released After Effects 5.0, we published some useful utility callbacks in PF_AppSuite.
 They're as useful today as they were then.
-After Effects has user- controllable UI brightness.
+After Effects has user-controllable UI brightness.

 In addition to the :ref:`effect-ui-events/custom-ui-and-drawbot.PF_EffectCustomUIOverlayThemeSuite` for custom UI in effects, use these calls to integrate seamlessly into the After Effects UI.